Return on Investment: EURO VS LEARNING

 - How to decide on H1, H2 or H3 innovation initiatives

-There are basically two general routes to optimize, find, activate new business models;
+There are basically two general routes to optimize, find, and activate new business models:

-Either your create your own internal moonshot and/or innovation labs obtaining ideas from your organization and accelerate them into successful new business (venture building),
+- Create your own internal moonshot and/or innovation labs obtaining ideas from your organization and accelerate them into successful new business (venture building).

-An CSE strategy focusses on co-working with existing external start-ups in order to accomplish the innovation objectives faster.
+An CSE strategy focuses on co-working with existing external start-ups in order to accomplish the innovation objectives faster.

 Both strategies have some overlapping challenges;